 Once you have worked out your charging requirements there is a need to understand when your company or business will be actually charging the vehicles during each 24 hour period of the days.

-A couple of points to consider:
+A couple of points to consider: -

-- 1) What hours does your business work and do your vehicles remain on site overnight? - 2) Will you be allowing your staff to charge their personal BEVs thus utilising your work EV charge points during normal working hours? - 3) What charging regime will be best suited to charge your fleet vehicles and provide fully charged BEVs for the business working hours? - 4) How many fleet vehicles will you have? - 5) What is the typical kWh size of the batteries?
-There are many ways WPD can help you to manage how much power you are taking from the electricity network, which can help to reduce the cost of getting more power to your site and any charging costs. - 6) Are the vehicles capable of accepting high rates of charge without damaging the battery?

-(If you are unsure search for the EV Database UK and check for the maximum charge per hour figure for your given vehicles.)
+- 1. What hours does your LA Depot work? - 2.
+Will you be allowing your staff to charge their personal EVs thus utilising your work EV charge points during normal working hours?
+This could generate revenue for your Local Authority. - 3.
+What charging regime will be best suited to charge your fleet vehicles and provide fully charged EVs for the business working hours? - 4.
+How many fleet vehicles will you have? - 5.
+What is the typical kWh size of the batteries?
+There are many ways we can help you to manage how much power you are taking from the electricity network, which can help to reduce the cost of getting more power to your site and any charging costs. - 6.
+Are the vehicles capable of accepting high rates of charge without damaging the battery?
+(If you are unsure Google the EV Database UK and check for the maximum charge per hour figure for your given vehicles.)

-Once you have answered these questions you will have a better understanding of what capacity of charging you will require and at what time of day you will require it.

-With this information your assigned supply capacity for your site and with the knowledge you have about the amount of electricity you use during the different parts of the 24 hour day this will allow you to look at various options like:
+Once you have answered these questions you will have a better understanding of what capacity of charging vou will require and at what time of day you will require it.
+With this information your assigned supply capacity for your site and with the knowledge you have about the amount of electricity you use during the different parts of the 24 hour day this will allow vou to look at various options like: